AbdallahAbuKhurma/Code301-Reading-Notes/Code 301 - Intermediate Software Development/Class3.md

 ### Extracting Components with Keys

-Keys only make sense in the context of the surrounding array.
+Keys only make sense in the context of the surrounding array."

 For example, if you extract a ListItem component, you should keep the key on the (ListItem ) elements in the array rather than on the (li) element in the ListItem itself.

 ## How to Use the Spread Operator (…) in JavaScript

-The spread operator is a useful and quick syntax for adding items to arrays, combining arrays or objects, and spreading an array out into a function’s arguments.
+"The spread operator is a useful and quick syntax for adding items to arrays, combining arrays or objects, and spreading an array out into a function’s arguments.

 ### What is the spread operator?